kengibson1111/tour-of-go/README.md

   is where golang has made a slice more than just a pointer.
 Only the specified range is visible in the newly created slice.

-* slices (make) - the introduction of make() which I believe is the way to allocate memory on the heap.
+* slices (make) - the introduction of make() which could be allocating on the stack or heap.
 The int array for a is created and the slice is pointing to the start of the array storage.
 The int array for b is created and the slice is pointing to the array storage for b.
 Two slice pointers, two separate int arrays.
 Then c is a new slice pointing to a subset of b's array storage.
 The pointer values for b and c are the same, but c